pycurl/pycurl/doc/files.rst

 objects implementing a write method as arguments, in which case the Python 3 code path is used converting these options to CURLOPT_*FUNCTION option calls.

+Files given to PycURL as arguments to CURLOPT_READDATA, CURLOPT_WRITEDATA or CURLOPT_WRITEHEADER must be opened for writing in binary mode.
+Files opened in text mode (without "b" flag to open()) expect string objects and writing to them from PycURL will fail.
+Similarly when passing f.write method of an open file to CURLOPT_WRITEFUNCTION or CURLOPT_HEADERFUNCTION, or f.read to CURLOPT_READFUNCTION, the file must have been be opened in binary mode.